urwid/urwid/docs/manual/widgets.rst

 Selectable widgets such as Edit and Button widgets allow the user to interact with the application.
 A widget is selectable if its selectable method returns True.
-Selectable widgets must implement the :meth:`Widgte.keypress` method to handle keyboard input.
+Selectable widgets must implement the :meth:`Widget.keypress` method to handle keyboard input.

 .. literalinclude:: wsel.py